antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ```

 We now have a comprehensive set of behaviors that we expect from our TodoList
 application.
-There's still a few crucial pieces that need to be addressed;
+There are still a few crucial pieces that need to be addressed --
 editing and deleting.
 Let's add those features now.

 ### Delete todos